YamenAjjour/SciAssist/README.md

 # SciAssist

-SciAssist a question answering system for NLP Papers that is implemented using Retrieval Augmented Generation.
+SciAssist a multimodal question answering system for NLP Papers that is implemented using Retrieval Augmented Generation.
 It can be deployed using
 Gemini API or locally using an open source model such as a backbone to answer questions on scientific NLP Papers.
 The paper pool that the underlines the rag system contains 72k papers from the [ACL Anthology](https://github.com/shauryr/ACL-anthology-corpus?tab=readme-ov-file).
 You can also supply your own Papers by adding a folder that contains the papers to the configuration under `path_dataset_own_domain`and setting `own_domain` to `True`.
 The system is based on a central [configuration](scirag/config.yaml) where parameters such as the size of the paper chunks and the size of retrieved paper chunks are stored.